WarwickTechCrew/tc-website-wiki/wiki/04-spaces/04-milburn-house.md

 ## Building History

-As mentioned above, Milburn houses G55, a fully fitted drama studio with tension grid, many dimmers, patching, etc...
+As mentioned above, Millburn houses G55, a fully fitted drama studio with tension grid, many dimmers, patching, etc...
 G53 used to be a mirror image of G55 until it got turned into a physics lab in 2023.
 As a consequence, the control booth is split into two, one room for each studio, though the window to G53 has been boarded over and the dimmer disconnected.